alicolville/meal-tracker/readme.txt

 = 2.2 =

-TODO: In UI, don't allow users to edit Admin meals.

 * New feature: "Meal Collection" - ability to create a library of meals that your users can search.
 * New feature: View, edit and delete meals in your user's meal collections.
+* Improvement: Added extra security to Ajax calls to ensure a user cant edit another user's meals.
 * Bug fix: Description is correctly updated when modified by a user.
-* Bug fix: Under "Calorie Allowance", allow the setting "User specified" to be saved correctly when not premium .
+* Bug fix: Under "Calorie Allowance", allow the setting "User specified" to be saved correctly when not premium

 = 2.1 =

 * New Feature: Support for FatSecrets Food API (https://platform.fatsecret.com/api/Default.aspx?screen=rapiref2&method=foods.search)